 The health of your eyes is extremely important.
 If you don’t look after them, it could lead to various eye conditions or even blindness in extreme conditions.
 It’s crucial to take good care of your eyes to be able to see clearly and to avoid eye complications.
-To help ensure your eyes live a healthy life, the team here at Camden Opticians have put together some tips to help you maintain good eye health.
+To help ensure your eyes live a healthy life, the team here at Camden Contact Lens Centre have put together some tips to help you maintain good eye health.

 Have your eyes regularly examined